YottaDB/YDBDoc/MessageRecovery/errors.rst

 CITABOPN, Unable to open call-in table: xxxx

-Call in/Run Time Error: This indicates that the call-in table defined by the environment variable GTMCI could not be opened.
+Call in/Run Time Error: This indicates that the call-in table defined by the environment variable ydb_ci could not be opened.

-Action: Check if the file path specified by GTMCI is correct and has at least read permissions for the user running YottaDB.
+Action: Check if the file path specified by ydb_ci is correct and has at least read permissions for the user running YottaDB.
 Check for secondary message(s) accompanying this error.

 -----------